nlittlepoole/holocron/README.md

 - `make HOLOCRON_NAME=test HOLOCRON_GATEKEEPER="2+2?"
 HOLOCRON_ASCERTAINMENT=4 HOLOCRON_TREASURE=foobar"`
 - Open .build folder to see QR code of holocron
--
-- Copy this key to use in creating a Horcrux
+- Copy this key to use in creating a Holocron

 ### Physical Storage